 Timing Relative to Confounding Activities

 This document does not presume any timing relative to other activities.
-Fasting prior to a contemporaneous FDG PET scan or the administration of oral contrast for abdominal CT is not expected to have any adverse impact on this Profile.
+Fasting prior to contemporaneous FDG PET scans or the administration of oral contrast for abdominal CT is not expected to have any adverse impact on this Profile.

 Contrast Preparation and Administration

 Contrast characteristics influence the appearance, conspicuity, and quantification of tumor volumes.
-Non-contrast CT might not permit an accurate characterization of the malignant visceral/nodal/soft-tissue tumors and assessment of tumor boundaries.
+Most studies upon which this Profile was based were conducted without contrast.
+But non-contrast CT might not permit an accurate characterization of some malignant visceral/nodal/soft-tissue tumors and assessment of their tumor boundaries.

-However, the use of contrast material (intravenous or oral) may not be medically indicated in defined clinical settings or may be contra-indicated for some subjects.
+The use of contrast material (intravenous or oral) may not be medically indicated in defined clinical settings or may be contra-indicated for some subjects.
 It is up to Radiologists and supervising physicians to determine if the contrast protocol is appropriate for the subject.
 They may omit intravenous contrast or vary administration parameters when required by the best interest of patients or research subjects, in which case tumors may still be measured but the measurements will not be subject to the Profile claims.

 It is important that the Contrast Protocol achieves a consistent phase and degree of enhancement.
 Bolus tracking is a good tool if available, but is not required.
 When using bolus tracking, be consistent between scans with where the ROI used for triggering is placed and the threshold used to trigger the scan.
 When bolus tracking is not available, be consistent between the scans with the contrast volume, rate, scan timing after injection, and use (or lack) of a saline flush.
-The use of oral contrast material should be consistent for all abdominal imaging timepoints.
+The use of oral contrast material should be consistent for all abdominal imaging timepoints (although the tolerances for oral timing are larger than for intravenous).

+Note: non-contrast at both timepoints is considered to be consistent enhancement at the two timepoints.

-Recording the use and type of contrast, actual dose administered, injection rate, and delay in the image header by the Acquisition Device is recommended.
+If oral contrast is used, it is recommended to record the total volume and type of contrast used.
+If intravenous contrast is used, it is recommended to record the type of contrast, actual total volume administered, concentration, injection rate, delay and whether a saline flush was used.
+Ideally this should be recorded in the image header by the Scanner.
 This may be by automatic interface with contrast administration devices in combination with text entry fields filled in by the Technologist.
 Alternatively, the technologist may enter this information manually on a form that is scanned and included with the image data as a DICOM Secondary Capture image.
 Subject Positioning